 Available for pass/fail grading only.
-Student participation for credit based on the academic relevance of the work experience, criteria, and evaluative procedures as formally determined by the department and Career Management prior to the semester in which the work experience is to take place. (qualifies as a CAP experience) Prerequisites: Approval by department and Career Management in accordance with the policy for granting credit for Cooperative Education programs.
+Student participation for credit based on the academic relevance of the work experience, criteria, and evaluative procedures as formally determined by the department and Career Development Services prior to the semester in which the work experience is to take place. (qualifies as a CAP experience) Prerequisites: Approval by department and Career Development Services in accordance with the policy for granting credit for Cooperative Education programs.

 MAE 368.
 Internship.
 1-3 Credits.

 Available for pass/fail grading only.
 Academic requirements will be established by the department and will vary with the amount of credit desired.
-Allows students to gain short duration career-related experience. (qualifies as a CAP experience) Prerequisites: Approval by department and Career Management.
+Allows students to gain short duration career-related experience. (qualifies as a CAP experience) Prerequisites: Approval by department and Career Development Services.

 MAE 369.
 Practicum.
 1-3 Credits.

 Academic requirements will be established by the department and will vary with the amount of credit desired.
-Allows students an opportunity to gain short duration career-related experience. (qualifies as a CAP experience) Prerequisites: Approval by department and Career Management.
+Allows students an opportunity to gain short duration career-related experience. (qualifies as a CAP experience) Prerequisites: Approval by department and Career Development Services.

 MAE 403/503.
 Flight Mechanics.
 3 Credits.